Scottish Power — App Accessibility Project

 My role

-Senior Product Designer — solo designer across accessibility strategy, design system rebuild, component documentation, journey redesign, and developer handoff
+Senior Product Designer — accessibility strategy, design system rebuild, component documentation, journey redesign, and developer handoff

 Team